 You’ll be able to swim right alongside the sea turtles which is definitely an experience you won’t forget.

-The sea turtles are most commonly seen around the coral reefs of the nature reserve.
+I noticed that the sea turtles are most commonly seen around the coral reefs of the nature reserve.

 If you enjoy seeing turtles, you may also be interested in knowing where to go whale watching in Puerto Rico.